Pawtucket, Rhode Island: Economy

 Hasbro, a Fortune 1000 toy and game making company, is headquartered in Pawtucket.

 Many healthcare, retail and insurance companies are headquartered in Pawtucket.

-Fox Point Pickles, a pickling company, is headquartered in Pawtucket.

 Arts and culture

 The City of Pawtucket has been supportive of the arts community since 1975.
-On September 2, 1977, the Beach Boys performed a concert at Narragansett Park attended by 40,000 people, the largest concert audience in Rhode Island history.
+On September 2, 1977, the Beach Boys performed a concert at Narragansett Park.
+The concert was attended by 40,000 people, making it the largest concert audience in Rhode Island history.
 In 2017, music historians Al Gomes and Connie Watrous of Big Noise were successful in getting the street where the concert stage stood (the corner of 511 Narragansett Park Drive) officially renamed as "Beach Boys Way".

 In January 1999, Herb Weiss, of the Planning Department, was hired to oversee the city's newly created Arts District.
 Through the support of then Mayor James E. Doyle and Planning Department Michael Cassidy, Weiss brought significant recognition for Pawtucket-Arts oriented development strategy.
 Mayor Doyle and Weiss hired researcher Ann Galligan, of Northeastern University, to create an arts and cultural plan.
 Over the years Pawtucket has become a center for arts and culture.

 Several experimental/indie rock bands have recorded albums at Machines with Magnets, a recording studio and art gallery in Downtown Pawtucket.
 Bands that have performed or recorded here include Battles, Lightning Bolt, Brown Bird, and Fang Island.

 One hub for arts and culture in the city is Lorraine Mills, a repurposed mill building on the eastern side of the city, which houses institutions including Mixed Magic Theatre, Wage House (comedy club), Pawtucket Arts Collaborative, and Crooked Current Brewery.